 Tris of Tamora Pierce's Circle of Magic series is described as being chubby or plump.
 While this is very true in the text (she is frequently teased by unkind people), precisely zero of the book covers that feature her show her as even a little bit chubby.
 At most, she's just wearing baggy clothes.

 There's more than one episode in which Jack taunts Will for being a "fattie" or some similar disparagement.
 This is Eric McCormack we're talking about, here!
-Justified in that Jack is a neurotic Gym Bunny (who wears a girdle under his clothes) who is actually larger than Will (who is quite thin for a man), and he's the only one who says this about Will.note It's also implied that deep down, Jack had feelings for Will.
+Justified in that Jack is a neurotic Gym Bunny (who's so weight-conscious that he wears a girdle under his clothes) and he's the only one who says this about Will.note It's also implied that deep down, Jack had feelings for Will.

 Occasionally, Karen made similar jabs about Grace.
 In one episode, while decorating her mother's apartment, Karen warned her to "leave plenty of money in the budget for Egg McMuffins, 'cuz Heavy G like tah eat!"
 These, along with the jokes about Will, were usually played for Values Dissonance, since it was painfully clear that neither Eric McCormack nor Debra Messing were overweight at all, and in fact Karen herself was rather voluptuous (and Messing was extremely thin — her flat-chestedness was a running gag).
 This became clear when several critics mentioned that the fat jokes leveled at Grace weren't funny anymore when Messing was pregnant.